Tezcatlipoca (DC Comics): Powers and abilities

-Tezcatlipoca II
+Tezcatlipoca (Chama Sierra)

 Fictional character biography

 During the Underworld Unleashed storyline, Chama Sierra makes a deal with the demon Neron for power in exchange for his soul.
 Neron gives Chama the powers and form of a jaguar, and Chama believes himself to be the Aztec jaguar god Tezcatlipoca.
 He battles Connor Hawke, the second Green Arrow, and manages to escape from him.

 Tezcatlipoca later meets the villainess Panara, a humanoid leopard who he views as a kindred spirit.
 The two fall in love and become partners in crime until Tezcatlipoca is exposed to Joker's laughing gas, which drives him insane.
 Tezcatlipoca and Panara embark on a killing spree until they are stopped by Robin and Blue Beetle and sent to prison.

 Powers and abilities

 Tezcatlipoca has all of the natural abilities of a jaguar.
 His strength, speed, and agility have been mystically enhanced beyond human levels.
 He also has retractable claws and night vision.
 He is prone to bouts of bestial rage, and has been known to attack and eat other humans.